ElectronicToast/tinyblinkware/README.md

 ## Description

-This repository contains an avr-gcc project for the TinyBlink series of printed circuit board (PCB) keychains, which currently includes [RuddBlink](https://github.com/ElectronicToast/ruddblink).
+This repository contains an avr-gcc project for the TinyBlink series of printed circuit board (PCB) keychains, which currently includes [RuddBlink](https://github.com/ElectronicToast/ruddblink) and [MoleBlink](https://github.com/ElectronicToast/moleblink).
 TinyBlink is based on Atmel's ATtiny85 MCU, driving the ubiquitous 74HC595 shift register connected to 8 LEDs.

 TinyBlink began as a personal project by Ray, an electrical engineering student at Caltech, to address the following questions